 - portrays the safety message correctly

 Winners announced and calendar available

-The 12 winners have been announced, and the free 2023 Farm safety calendar is available.
-There are 30,000 copies of the calendar available for Queenslanders to order.
+The 12 winners will be announced in October and the free 2024 Farm safety calendar will be available in October.
+There will be 30,000 copies of the calendar available for Queenslanders to order.

 Download the competition template (PDF, 0.1 MB) and read the terms and conditions OR call 1300 362 128 to find out more about the competition.